Download Our Summer Menu Collection

 Artists Inspired by Provence · Carolyne Kauser-Abbott · Inspire

 The following article highlights some Cézanne 2025 celebration events in Aix-en-Provence.
-In addition, see the “reading list” for some books that provide more detail on the famous artist and his life in Provence.
+Additionally, refer to the “reading list” for books that offer more detailed information on the famous artist and his life in Provence.

 A native of Aix-en-Provence, Paul Cézanne (1839 – 1906) became one of the most globally recognized post-impressionist painters.
 Almost 120 years after the legendary artist’s death, the city of Aix-en-Provence is celebrating Cézanne with dedicated exhibitions and the reopening of his family’s home (Jas de Bouffan) and his studio (Atelier des Lauves) after extensive restoration work on both locations.